JakeSwartwout/Tempus/README.md

 ## To Do Next:
 ### Art
-* create a walking animation for the enemies
+* create a walking animation for the player
 * draw a basic farmhouse (KISS method)
 * Complete the path/grass/farm ground set
 * Draw some more scenes